jamietre/CsQuery/README.md

 CsQuery is a jQuery port for .NET 4.
 It implements all CSS2 & CSS3 selectors, all the DOM manipulation methods of jQuery, and some of the utility methods.
 The majority of the jQuery test suite (as of 1.6.2) has been ported to C#.

 As of Version 1.3 (unreleased) CsQuery uses a C# port of the [validator.nu HTML parser](http://about.validator.nu/htmlparser/).
-This provides an extremely high degree of DOM compatibility with modern browsers.
+This is the same code used in the Gecko browser engine.
+This should result in CsQuery creating a highly HTML5 standards-compliant DOM from markup, and an identical DOM to any Gecko-based browser.

 The CSS selector engine fully indexes each document on tag name, id, class, and attribute.
 The index is subselect-capable, meaning that complex selectors will still be able to take advantage of the index (for any part of the selector that's indexed).
 [Performance](#performance) of selectors compared to other existing C# HTML parsing libraries is orders of magnitude faster.